 Enter a target keyword and we’ll analyze top articles, identify user personas, uncover word counts, and generate different angles you can use to create your content.
 Here’s a screenshot of an AI-generated headline (thanks to GPT-3):

-Topic also takes it a step further and generates an outline.
-Here’s an outline generated by GPT-3 for the same topic of SEO copywriting.
-You can use this as a good starting point to build a more robust outline:
+Topic takes it a step further and generates a content outline.
+Here’s an outline generated by GPT-3.
+Use this as a starting point to build a more robust outline:

 In order to figure out how to stand out when it comes to creating SEO-friendly content, you need to understand your SERP competition.